Site Foreman at Headhunters - IT-Online

-Our client, operating in the building and construction sector, and based in Knysna; is currently looking to employ an experienced Site Forman to their team, with 5 to 7 years experienced gained in a similar environment.
+Our client, operating in the building and construction sector, and based in George, is currently looking to employ an experienced Site Forman to their team, with 5 years experienced gained in a similar environment.

+Note : Fixed term contract offered thereafter, depending on performance a full time offer may be extended.

 Qualifications :